Coverdale Parish: Evolution of boundaries

 When Coverdale Parish was erected the western line was a continuation of Hillsborough's western line, with modern Grub Road and Middlesex in Salisbury Parish and the parish line running east of Douthwright Road.
 The southern line ran west from the mouth of Stoney Creek, slightly north of where it starts today.

 Following the erection of Albert County in 1845 the new county line passed through Salisbury and Harvey Parishes.
 This was found inconvenient and the county line was moved in 1846, adding western Coverdale to the parish.

 The parish got its modern boundaries in 1850, when the line with Hillsborough Parish was moved slightly south to its current starting point.

 Municipality

 The town of Riverview is located opposite Moncton.
 It was created in 1973 as the town of Coverdale by the forced amalgamation of the villages of (from east to west) Bridgedale, Gunningsville, and Riverview Heights along with parts of Coverdale Parish.
 The first act of the town council was to change the name to Riverview.

 Local service district

-The local service district of the parish of Coverdale contains all of the parish outside Riverview; it was established on 23 November 1966 to assess for fire protection and community services & recreational facilities following the abolition of the county councils by the new Municipalities Act.
+The local service district of the parish of Coverdale contained all of the parish outside Riverview; it was established on 23 November 1966 to assess for fire protection and community services & recreational facilities following the abolition of the county councils by the new Municipalities Act.
 First aid & ambulance services were added on 14 March 1973.

-Today the LSD assesses for community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
-The taxing authority is 618.00 Coverdale.
+In 2020, the LSD assesses for community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+The taxing authority was 618.00 Coverdale.